esiebomaj/Shop-backend/readme.md

 ## About

-This is a semi e-commerse platform where users can create stores and add products(to be sold) to their stores The aim of this project is to give local and small bussinesses an online platform to showcase their products
+This is a semi e-commerce platform where users can create stores and add products(to be sold) to their stores The aim of this project is to give local and small bussinesses an online platform to showcase their products

 ## Contribution